subagents-orchestration-guide by shinpr

 Work-planner produces a Design-to-Plan Traceability table mapping each extracted item to covering task(s).
 Items without a covering task must be marked as `gap` with justification.
 Unjustified gaps are errors.
 Justified gaps require user confirmation before plan approval.

-**On error**: Escalate to user if integration file generation failed unexpectedly (status != completed).
-E2E being null with a valid absence reason is not an error.
+**On error**: Escalate to user when status != completed and integration file generation failed unexpectedly.
+A null E2E lane with a valid absence reason is not an error.

 3. **ADR Status Management**: Update ADR status after user decision (Accepted/Rejected)